wkeeling/resume/README.rst

 - Created a predictable, low risk release process by reducing a series of manual steps to a single Make command that leveraged the container-based architecture.

-- Coached interns, providing close support on problem solving and feature design.
+- Coached interns providing close support on problem solving and feature design.

 |
 | **Senior Software Engineer (Contract) – University of Oxford**